TAY0123/e-hentai-db-go/README.md

   Target site; use either `"e-hentai"` or `"exhentai"`.

 - **`--offset`**:
-  Static offset (in hours) to adjust the initial fetch starting point.
+  Offset (in hours) to adjust the initial fetch starting point.
 This shifts the starting entry by a fixed number of hours relative to the last processed entry.

 - **`--cookie-file`**:
   Path to a cookie JSON file (required for exhentai).
 If not provided, the tool will look for the `COOKIE` environment variable.